marqo-ai/marqo-on-kubernetes/Installation-AKS.md

 ## Notes
 Before executing the setup script, ensure your Azure subscription has enough capacity for the following requirements:

-- vCPUs: Verify the quota for the required number of vCPUs based on the node size and count you plan to use.
-Default setup requires 10 vCPU of type Standard_D2s_v3.
+- vCPUs: Verify the quota for vCPUs based on the node size and count you plan to use.
+Default setup requires 9 vCPU of type Standard_D2s_v3.
 - Persistent Disk SSD: At least 240 GB required; adjust based on your setup.
-- IP Addresses: Ensure a quota for the necessary number of IP addresses.
-- If using GPU nodes, ensure your subscription supports the desired Azure VM sizes with GPU capabilities.
+- If using GPU nodes, ensure your subscription supports the desired Azure VM sizes with GPU capabilities, recommended GPU instance is Standard_NC4as_T4_v3.

 ## Deployment Steps